sakana28/MA_notebook/software implementation.md

 Standalone BSP contains boot code, cache, exception handling, file and memory management, configuration, time and processor-specific include functions.

+Hardware Abstraction Layer API.

 [8] Xilinx, Inc, “OS and Libraries Document Collection”, UG643 需要注意的是
 #### BSP

 The BSP is customized for the base system and OS combination, and contains hardware parameters, device drivers, and low-level OS functions. (zynq book)
+The BSP is tuned to the hardware base system, allowing an OS to operate efficiently on the given hardware.
+The BSP is customised to the combination of base system and operating system, and includes hardware parameters, device drivers, and low-level OS functions.
+Therefore, in terms of Vivado / SDK development, the BSP should be refreshed if changes are made to the hardware base system.
+SDK provides the environment for creating BSPs, and developing and testing software for deployment in the upper layers.
+It also supports the creation of BSPs for use in third party development tools such as ARM Development Studio 5 (DS-5), which may be used in place of Xilinx SDK if desired [33],

 PS端的

+编程时主要使用Xilinx Hardware Abstraction Layer
 ### fatfs
 Xilffs is a generic FAT file system that is primarily added for use with SD/eMMC driver.
 The file system is open source and a glue layer is implemented to link it to the SD/eMMC driver.
 A link to the source of file system is provided in the PDF where the file system description can be found.